Béla Balogh: Biography

 During the Hungarian Soviet Republic in 1919 his films got banned.
 The following Horthy government also investigated on him a year later for "conspirating with communists" (on 1 May 1919 Balogh shoot a short film of the festival on Margaret Island).
 The charges were dropped a few months later.
-Although he became the chief director of the Star Studio between 1920–24, he fall into the background during the twenties, which made him fall into deep depression.
+Although he became the chief director of the Star Studio between 1920 and 1924, he fall into the background during the twenties, which made him fall into deep depression.
 He shoot educational films for the People's Park Pedagogical Film Company, for small fees.
 Following the urging of his wife, he travelled to Berlin for better opportunities in 1926.
 Although he managed to raise funds for a film, he fell ill, and travelled back home.
 To make a living, and against his will, he taught private students with filming ambitions.
-For monetary reasons, he moved back to Berlin with his family, living there between 1931-1933.
+For monetary reasons, he moved back to Berlin with his family, living there between 1931 and 1933.
 From 1935 he started directing again, producing his most memorable movies, including Édes mostoha, A megfagyott gyermek (the voiced version of his 1921 film) or Havi 200 fix, working together with the biggest stars of his era, like Pál Jávor, Gyula Kabos or Antal Páger.
 In 1941 he started a new company, Balogh Film LLC, producing two films during WWII, the last one being Ópiumkeringő with actress Katalin Karády, after which the war forced Balogh to liquidate the firm.
-Balogh being seriously ill, the family survived the siege of Budapest in their summer cottage in Leányfalu.
+Balogh being seriously ill, the family survived the Siege of Budapest in their summer cottage in Leányfalu.
 As the conditions of war prevented a proper diagnosis, Béla Balogh died in 1945 in the hospital of Szentendre.

 Legacy

-Throughout his life, Béla Balogh directed 50 silent and 17 voiced movies, with numerous experiments in the language of motion picture, he was a pioneer of Hungarian cinema.
-Bearing his name, the Balogh Béla Studio, founded in 1960, was the main workshop of Hungarian films until the change of regime.
+Throughout his life, Béla Balogh directed 50 silent and 17 sound films, with numerous experiments in the language of motion picture, he was a pioneer of Hungarian cinema.